Imagine living with a persistent cough that defies explanation, lasting not just for a few weeks, but for months or even years.

 Persistent cough with chest congestion: Lung impairment's role

-When linked to lung impairment, a chronic cough can be attributed to various factors, including respiratory diseases, infections like whooping cough or pneumonia, tumors, inflammation, autoimmune diseases, and lung lesions.
+When chronic cough is linked to lung impairment, it can be attributed to various factors, including respiratory diseases, infections like whooping cough or pneumonia, tumors, inflammation, autoimmune diseases, and lung lesions.

 Diagnosing the root cause of a chronic pulmonary cough typically involves a chest x-ray, followed by further tests such as bronchoscopy, chest scanning, methacholine breath testing, or partially expired nitric oxide measurement.